Albert Szent-Györgyi: Involvement in politics

 As the government of Gyula Gömbös and the associated Hungarian National Defence Association gained control of politics in Hungary, Szent-Györgyi helped his Jewish friends escape from the country.
 During World War II, he joined the Hungarian resistance movement.
-Although Hungary was allied with the Axis Powers, the Hungarian prime minister Miklós Kállay sent Szent-Györgyi to Istanbul in 1944 under the guise of a scientific lecture to begin secret negotiations with the Allies.
+Although Hungary was allied with the Axis powers, the Hungarian prime minister Miklós Kállay sent Szent-Györgyi to Istanbul in 1944 under the guise of a scientific lecture to begin secret negotiations with the Allies.
 The Germans learned of this plot and Adolf Hitler himself issued a warrant for the arrest of Szent-Györgyi.
 He escaped from house arrest and spent 1944 to 1945 as a fugitive from the Gestapo.

 After the war, Szent-Györgyi had become well-recognized as a public figure and there was some speculation that he might become President of Hungary, should the Soviets permit it.
 Szent-Györgyi established a laboratory at the University of Budapest and became head of the biochemistry department there.
 He was elected a member of Parliament and helped re-establish the Academy of Sciences.
 Dissatisfied with the Communist rule of Hungary, he emigrated to the United States in 1947.

-In 1967, Szent-Györgyi signed a letter declaring his intention to refuse to pay taxes as a means of protesting against the U.S. war against Vietnam, and urging other people to take a similar stand.
+In 1967, Szent-Györgyi signed a letter declaring his intention to refuse to pay taxes as a means of protesting against the US war against Vietnam, and urging other people to take a similar stand.

+He was one of the signatories of the agreement to convene a convention for drafting a world constitution.
+As a result, for the first time in human history, a World Constituent Assembly convened to draft and adopt a Constitution for the Federation of Earth.